 Another tech giant Samsung has found a different purpose for this technology.
 In collaboration with IBM, they bring out the brand new concept of communication that connects your home devices with your phone wherever you are.

-The ADEPT concept, or Autonomous Decentralized Peer-to-Peer Telemetry, taps blockchains to provide the backbone for the system.
+The ADEPT concept, or Autonomous Decentralized Peer-to-Peer Telemetry, taps blockchains to provide the backbone of the system.